Nicell/lynx/docs/src/content/docs/getting-started.md

 description: Get started with the Lynx Web Framework.
 ---

-Lynx is a fast and simple Luau web framework for Lune.
-Lynx is inspired by [Hono](https://hono.dev) and shares a similar API.
+Lynx is a fast and simple web framework for [Lune](https://github.com/lune-org/lune), a general purpose runtime for the [Luau programming language](https://luau.org).
+Lynx is inspired by [Hono](https://hono.dev/) and shares a similar API.

+## Basic usage

 ```luau
 local Lynx = require("@lynx/lynx")